/

 Is a T Visa or a U Visa better for me?

-Our office will carefully screen the survivor of a crime and offer all the remedies and options available, along with our recommendations of what will be most likely to quickly stabilize the survivor and their family.
+Our office can screen the survivor of a crime and to determine what options may be available, and what might be most likely to stabilize the survivor and their family.

 Cooperating with Law Enforcement